cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 To collect traces you need a collector that supports OpenTelemetry protocol, for example [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).
 For example you can use [Jaeger](https://opentelemetry.io/docs/instrumentation/go/exporters/#jaeger) to visualize and analyze traces.

-To start jaeger locally you can use docker:
+To start Jaeger locally you can use Docker:

 ```bash
 docker run -d \